 So if you've had a stressful day at work, or need a color that screams Carpe diem, this hue works hard to put you in the right headspace at home.

-13. Fit a tall cabinet into a alcove for practical purposes
+24. Fit a tall cabinet into an alcove for practical purposes

-If the thought of a floating or fixed shelf feels a bit 'messy' in a hallway, consider placing a cabinet in an alcove to display a curated edit of your best homewares.
+If the thought of floating or fixed shelving ideas feels a bit 'messy' in a hallway, consider placing a cabinet in an alcove to display a curated edit of your best homewares.

 Our advice would be to avoid any dark, strong colors that are going to make the space feel gloomy.
 That's not to say you can't use darker colors in a hallway, just keep them softer with warmer undertones.